 Andrew Bowie MPMember of the Advisory Council

-Andrew Bowie is been Member of Parliament for West Aberdeenshire and Kincardine.
+Andrew Bowie is Member of Parliament for West Aberdeenshire and Kincardine and Parliamentary Under-Secretary of State in the Department for International Trade.
 Upon leaving school, he joined the Royal Navy in which he served as an officer for three years.
 From 2018 to 2019, he was appointed as Parliamentary Private Secretary to the Prime Minister, Theresa May.
 He was appointed Vice Chair of the Conservative Party in August 2019.
+He was appointed Parliamentary Under-Secretary of State in the Department for International Trade in October 2022.

 The Rt.
 Hon.
 Tobias Ellwood MPMember of the Advisory Council